- 22

 | A03 | Injection | Injecting malicious commands (SQL, XSS) |

-| A04 | Insecure Design | System designed without security from the start |
+| A04 | Insecure Design | Insecure system design from the start |

-| A05 | Security Misconfiguration | Incorrect or insecure system configuration |
+| A05 | Security Misconfiguration | Incorrect/insecure system configuration |

-| A06 | Vulnerable Components | Using libraries/frameworks with known vulnerabilities |
+| A06 | Vulnerable Components | Using vulnerable libraries/frameworks |

-| A07 | Auth Failures | Weaknesses in the authentication system |
+| A07 | Auth Failures | Weak authentication system |

 | A08 | Integrity Failures | No verification of software/data integrity |

-| A09 | Logging Failures | Insufficient logging or monitoring |
+| A09 | Logging Failures | Insufficient logging/monitoring |

-| A10 | SSRF | Tricking the server into calling internal URLs |
+| A10 | SSRF | Tricking server to call internal URLs |

-How to Test for OWASP Top 10?
+How to Test OWASP Top 10?

 1. Automated Testing

-| Tool | Type | Price | OWASP Coverage |
+| Tools | Types | Price | OWASP Coverage |

 |---|---|---|---|